ktorio/ktor-documentation/topics/Testing.md

 ## Preserve cookies during testing {id="preserving-cookies"}

-If you need to preserve cookies between requests when testing, you can call `handleRequest` inside the [cookiesSession](https://api.ktor.io/ktor-server/ktor-server-test-host/ktor-server-test-host/io.ktor.server.testing/cookies-session.html) function.
+If you need to preserve cookies between requests when testing, you need create a new client and install the [HttpCookies](http-cookies.md) plugin.
 In a test below from the [session-cookie](https://github.com/ktorio/ktor-documentation/tree/main/codeSnippets/snippets/session-cookie) example, reload count is increased after each request since cookies are preserved.

 <tabs>